rpbouman/huey/README.md

 The "attachment" is an abstraction that encapsulates a lot of the details of the external datastore:
 - In the most basic case, it's simply a pointer to a static file for the local duckdb engine to access and manage.
 This is what happens when you attach a DuckDB or SQLIte database file.
-- In other cases, the local DuckDB instance acts as engine to a central Data Lake (or rather Data Lakehouse); that is: a collection of essentially static, flat datafiles, but with an additional bookkeeping protocol on top to represent physical data files as logical table objects.
+- In other cases, the local DuckDB instance acts as engine to a central Data Lake (or rather Data Lakehouse); that is: a collection of essentially static, flat data files, but with an additional bookkeeping protocol on top to represent physical data files as logical table objects.
 Concrete examples of this are external [Iceberg](https://duckdb.org/docs/current/core_extensions/iceberg/overview) and [Unity](https://duckdb.org/docs/current/core_extensions/unity_catalog) catalogs.
 - In yet other cases, it's more like a federated database, with the local duckdb instance acting no longer as data engine, but rather as a client of a remote database server.
 The emerging [Quack wire protocol](https://duckdb.org/docs/current/core_extensions/quack) falls into this category, as do the [MySQL](https://duckdb.org/docs/current/core_extensions/mysql) and [PostgreSQL](https://duckdb.org/docs/current/core_extensions/postgres/overview) extensions.
 - A Miscellaneous bag of hybrid solutions that mix some elememnts of the aforementioned cases.
 [Ducklake](https://duckdb.org/docs/current/core_extensions/ducklake) is an example that mostly resembles the aforementioned external Data Lake example, but where the protocol requires an external server for key elements of the bookkeeping process.
 [Motherduck](https://github.com/duckdb/duckdb-web/issues/6953) is an example that mostly resembles the federated database example, but where the extension smartly divides the load over the local embedded instance and the remote server.